aaandrades/LenguajesMarcado/README.md

 ![Build](https://img.shields.io/badge/-Working-brightgreen)

 ### :memo: Description
-Nowadays its very important to have a great knowledge about Markup Languages because every day you use them!.
+Nowadays its very important to have a great knowledge about Markup Languages because every day you use them!
 This project its a page with deeper and practical knowledge with differents markup languajes.

 ### :sparkles: Features
 - Styles
 - GML
-- HTML (ofcourse)
+- HTML
 - JS
 - KML
 - SVG